<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 You want the after-call work time to be minimal so that your agents can readily take the next call.
 Your goal is to maximise your agents' time.

-Long after-call work times mean your agents need more training or need more templates and procedures they need.
+Long after-call work times mean your agents need more training or more templates and procedures they need.
 You should examine your processes and determine if they are too time-consuming, eating into your agents' call times.

-First-Call Resolutions
+8. First-Call Resolutions

 First-call resolutions measure the number of calls that resolve problems from the first call.
 A high number suggests that your call centre is maximising its potential.
-Agents have the correct instructions to solve the issues, and your processes are transparent and well-understood.

 In addition, customers are happy because they don't have to call back.
 So, customer satisfaction is optimal, and your agents can be used for new calls without lingering problems that persist through follow-up calls.

-Occupancy Rates
+9. Occupancy Rates

 Occupancy rates measure the time your agents spend on calls.
 They need to take into account breaks or time spent on after-all work.

-Occupancy rates matter to the financial department: high ones suggest that your agents are working at their fullest potential and you are maximising your workforce capabilities.
+Occupancy rates matter to the financial department; high ones suggest that your agents are working at their fullest potential and you are maximising your workforce capabilities.

-Measuring Your Call Centre Success with Max Contact
+Measure Your Call Centre Success with MaxContact

-To maximise the benefits for your company, you need a trusted partner.
-Max Contact has the answers for all your call centre needs.
 Whether you need call centre software, debt collection software, or non-profit call centre software, we deliver the tools your business requires alongside valuable business analytics.
-We have set the benchmark for contact centre platform stability with 99.999% uptime, so you can be sure lengthy outages will heavily impact your campaigns.

-Over a hundred successful customers already trust Max Contact worldwide.
-Schedule a Max Contact demo and be one of them!
+Over a hundred successful customers already trust MaxContact worldwide.
+Schedule a MaxContact demo and be one of them!
+We look forward to hearing from you!

-Post by John Burnett
+Post by Daniel Harding